ad3m3r5/TiltedEvolution-Docker/README.md

 > [!WARNING]
 > There are issues building `crashpad` in newer alpine version, hence replacing it with `inproc`.
-> I am not sure if this will cause unforseen issues, but it seems to at least let it build.
+> I am not sure if this will cause unforeseen issues, but it seems to at least let it build.

 ## Images